Karina's famous Sweet Potato Black Bean Enchiladas recipe is gluten-free and dare we say, mucho fabulous.

 8 white or yellow corn tortillas

-Shredded Monterey Jack cheese, or vegan cheese, if desired
+Shredded Jalapeño Jack cheese, mild cheddar, or GF vegan cheese, if desired

 Preheat your oven to 350ºF.
 Choose a baking dish that would hold 8 enchiladas.